gabrieletersigni01/nlp-political-manifestos/README.md

-# NLP Political Manifestos Analysis
+# NLP Analysis of Political Manifestos

-This project analyzes political manifestos from the French 1988 legislative elections using Natural Language Processing (NLP) techniques.
+This project analyzes political manifestos from the 1988 French legislative elections using Natural Language Processing (NLP) techniques.

 ---